httpwg/http-extensions/draft-ietf-httpbis-priority.md

 a particular order using priority.
 Expressing priority is therefore only a suggestion.

-A server can use Priority signals along with other inputs to make scheduling decisions.
+A server can use priority signals along with other inputs to make scheduling decisions.
 No guidance is provided about how this can or should be done.
 Factors such as implementation choices or deployment environment also play a role.
 Any given connection is likely to have many dynamic permutations.
 For these reasons,